sanic-org/sanic-guide/src/en/guide/basics/handlers.md

 Instead, try using a client that is `async/await` capable.
 Your server will thank you.
 Avoid using blocking tools, and favor those that play well in the asynchronous ecosystem.
 If you need recommendations, check out [Awesome Sanic](https://github.com/mekicha/awesome-sanic).

-Internally, Sanic makes good use of [httpx](https://www.python-httpx.org/) :wink:.
+Sanic uses [httpx](https://www.python-httpx.org/) inside of its testing package (sanic-testing) :wink:.

 :::